Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

 - ⚠️ User explicitly requests different mode
 - ⚠️ Quick questions that don't involve code changes

-When in doubt, use a superpowers mode.
+When in doubt, use a skill-mode.
 They exist for a reason.

 ---